Crocin: Cancer

 Crocin through the PI3K/AKT/mTOR, MAPK, VEGF, Wnt/β-catenin, and JAK-STAT suppression has antiproliferative properties.
 Also, the Nrf2 and p53 signaling pathway activation may be effective in the antiproliferative effect of crocin.

 Behavior

 Aphrodisiac properties of crocin in male rats has been observed at very high doses.

+Retinal diseases

+Emerging evidence highlights the cytoprotective, antioxidative, and anti-inflammatory potential of crocin in retinal tissue, which positions it as a promising candidate for enhancing vision and eye health.
+Nevertheless, it's important to note that the majority of research has primarily focused on animal models, and there remains a shortage of robust clinical data to firmly establish the benefits of crocin in addressing eye health and related diseases.